Technology in WAMAK heat pumps

 With EVI (Enhanced Vapor Injection) several positive parameters can be achieved which are especially useful for heat pumps.
 By injecting the refrigerant directly into the SCROLL compressor head, the conditions in the refrigerant circuit of the system change.
 As a result, the heat pump outlet temperature reaches a flow temperature of up to 65 ° C even at low outside temperatures.
 Another advantage is the lower heat loss and the efficiency with decreasing source temperature.

-At higher source temperatures, the EVI circuit can be disconnected and thus the heat and heat Cooling capacity of the heat pump reduced by approx. 10% to 25%.
+At higher source temperatures, the EVI circuit can be disconnected allowing for heating and cooling capacity as well as input reduction by approx. 10% to 25%.

-These features make WAMAK heat pumps with EVI technology an ideal choice for modernization or hot water heating systems where high flow temperatures are required by the heat pump in the long term.
+These features make WAMAK heat pumps with EVI technology an ideal choice for refurbishment or hot water heating systems where high flow temperatures are required.

 Electronic refrigerant injection